merrickliu888/RMatrix/README.md

 3. **NDArray Matrix** (`ndarray_matrix.rs`)

    - Wrapper around the [`ndarray`](https://docs.rs/ndarray/latest/ndarray/) crate
-   - Leverages optimized BLAS operations
+   - Leverages [`matrixmultiply`](https://github.com/bluss/matrixmultiply) create under the hood, which does not use BLAS, but instead implements GEMM in Rust.
+See this [blog](https://bluss.github.io/rust/2016/03/28/a-gemmed-rabbit-hole/) post by the creator for more info.

 4. **NumPy Matrix** (`numpy_benchmark.ipynb`)

    - Matrices as NumPy ndarrays.
+Uses BLAS.

 5. **Transposed View Matrix** (`transposed_view_matrix.rs`)